 For example: If rates go up just 0.25%, that’s $50 per month extra on a $350,000 mortgage — enough to kick some buyers out of ‘approved’ status.

 But your mortgage lender won’t let you lock in a rate until you’re approved for a specific property.

-This is also your last chance to negotiate repairs with the seller.
-If there are major issues, see if they’ll fix them or drop the purchase price to cover your costs.
+This is also your last chance to negotiate repairs with the seller or seller’s agent.
+If there are major issues, see if they’ll fix them or drop the home purchase price to cover your costs.

 Every property comes with defects.
-Don’t sweat the small stuff, but make sure major structural defects are addressed before you buy.
+Don’t sweat the small stuff, but make sure major problems are addressed before you buy.

 What constitutes a “major issue”?
-Think structural problems; things like aging roofs, bad siding, or potential safety hazards in the construction.
+Think structural problems; things like aging roofs, bad siding, foundation shifting, or potential safety hazards in the construction.